 Judge Kushner’s ruling also prohibited the Department of State from applying or enforcing any rule that would prevent a licensee from receiving payment from a prospective tenant for “bringing about the meeting of the minds” between a landlord and tenant.
 It also permanently prevents state regulators from imposing any disciplinary action against licensees who collect broker fees from tenants.
 The decision was hailed by the Real Estate Board of New York, the lobbying arm of the real estate sector that sued the state over the provision and successfully won an injunction in 2020, alongside the New York State Association of Realtors, Inc.

 The ruling, first reported by The Real Deal, was handed down this past April 9th.
-Albany Supreme Court of New York Judge Kushner stated in her ruling – the guidance was issued in error of law and represents an unlawful intrusion upon the power of the Legislature and constitutes an abuse of discretion.
-REBNY’s president, James Whelsan said in a statement that, “This decision ensures that thousands of hardworking, honest real estate agents across New York State can earn commissions without fear of unwarranted discipline by the Department of State based on it’s erroneous interpretation of the Housing Stability and Tenant Protection Act.
+Albany Supreme Court of New York Judge Kushner stated in her ruling–the guidance was issued in the error of law and represents an unlawful intrusion upon the power of the Legislature and constitutes an abuse of discretion.
+REBNY’s president, James Whelsan said in a statement, “This decision ensures that thousands of hardworking, honest real estate agents across New York State can earn commissions without fear of unwarranted discipline by the Department of State based on its erroneous interpretation of the Housing Stability and Tenant Protection Act.